Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 2.1.5 Will take down any website which in its reasonable judgement contravenes this policy.

-2.1.6 Prohibits the transmission on or through any Community Action Suffolk services, any material that is, in Community Action Suffolk’s sole discretion, unlawful, obscene, threatening, abusive, libelous, hateful, or encourages conducts that would constitute a criminal offence, give rise to civil liability, or other wise violate any local, national or international law.
+2.1.6 Prohibits the transmission on or through any IT Services at CAS Ltd services, any material that is, in Community Action Suffolk’s sole discretion, unlawful, obscene, threatening, abusive, libelous, hateful, or encourages conducts that would constitute a criminal offence, give rise to civil liability, or other wise violate any local, national or international law.

 2.1.7 Reserves the right to refuse to host any information for distribution via the Internet, which in its reasonable opinion would lead a significant number of its customers to doubt its commitment to ethical values.